rdio/jsapi-examples/utils/development/README.md

  * If library changes during initial load
 * Track the collection of any user?
 * Sort collectionAlbums by play count, date added, etc?
+* More UI widgets: responsive grids and track listings

+### Auth Widget

+* onAuth callback for convenience

 ### Album Widget

+* Put an error in the console if there's not enough data
+* If the length given is falsey, just omit it from the template
 * Accept Backbone-style album, straight object, or key
 * If you have to load, coalesce multiple keys into a single call if possible
 * Retina support